wmsmacdonald/vcdiff-decoder/README.md

 `delta` is the binary encoding of the information needed to transform the source to the target.
 It is encoded as vcdiff, as specified in [RFC 3284](https://tools.ietf.org/html/rfc3284)

 `source` is the group of bytes to transform into the target.
-In delta encoding, this probably and old, cached version.
+In delta encoding, this probably an old, cached version.

 ### vcdiff.decode(delta, source)